andre-st/dotfiles/README.md

     - `$ git gui` is handy for staging patches (hold right mouse key)
     - `$ gitk [FILENAME]`
 - **Presentation / Talks:**
-    1. quickly hand-drawn symbolic/diagrammatic figures on blank paper (photographed), screenshots or real photography;
+    1. quickly hand-drawn symbolic/diagrammatic figures on blank paper (photographed), screenshots, AI-generated images or real photography;
        no PowerPoint bullet-list text-walls (people get bored by someone reading to them)
     2. post-edited with Gimp (contrast/whiten background + headline text),
        a clean font doesn't make slides with hand drawings look lazy (what it is) but stylish